Alejogb1/job-board/blog-data/how-to-keep-airflow-sensors-continuously-triggering.md

 id: "how-to-keep-airflow-sensors-continuously-triggering"
 ---

-Okay, let's tackle this.
-I've been down this road a few times, particularly back in my days scaling up a data pipeline for a large e-commerce platform.
+,  I've been down this road a few times, particularly back in my days scaling up a data pipeline for a large e-commerce platform.
 We had situations where Airflow sensors, especially those relying on external APIs, would intermittently fail to trigger correctly, and it always led to some frantic troubleshooting.
 It’s not just about writing the sensor; it’s about understanding the nuances of how it interacts with the scheduler and what can throw it off.

 Essentially, the core issue with a sensor continuously triggering when it *shouldn't* usually boils down to a misconfiguration, incorrect logic within the sensor itself, or unexpected changes in the conditions the sensor is monitoring.
 Let me elaborate.